imarc/handbook/README.md

 ### Embeds

 As of this writing, we embed Codepen examples.
 See LastPass for its login credentials.
-Wrap Codepen embed code in a `<div class="emebed"></div>` parent for proper spacing. you can also remove the byline copy Codepen adds.
+Wrap Codepen embed code in a `<div class="emebed"></div>` parent for proper spacing.
+Remove the _See the Pen_ byline copy and the `<script>`.

 ## Development

 ### Serve Handbook in browser